stanfordnlp/CoreNLP/_pages/migration.md

 A complication is that the UD 2.0 standard for English and German says to split tokens on hyphen, but this can lead to diminished performance.
 Consider the example of double barrel names such as `Daniel Day-Lewis` or hyphenated place names such as `Bergen-Enkheim`.
-It was found that splitting on hyphen dropped F1 score, so the hyphen splitting is not used for named entity recognition.
+It was found that splitting on hyphen dropped F1 score, so the hyphen splitting is mostly deactivated for named entity recognition.
+The only exceptions are the following key words:
+`based, area, registered, headquartered, native, born, raised, backed, controlled, owned, resident, trained, educated`.
+So `Chicago-based` WILL be split into `Chicago` `-` `based` to allow for the token `Chicago` to be recognized as a `CITY`.

 The NERAnnotator by default takes in UD 2.0 tokens, and then merges all tokens that were originally joined by a hyphen in the text.
 The model is run, and the labels